Ivan-Pchelin/scripts-for-synteny-visualization/README.md

 ### Analysis
 1. **prepare_for_prokka.py** creates a folder tree and generates the command for Prokka software.
 After this step, Prokka analysis is launched. https://github.com/tseemann/prokka
 2. **convert_to_Synima.py** deletes from the working folder and sub-folders everything except for itself and files needed for Synima.
 It also performs some formatting of the data.
 The instructions for Synima are generated. https://github.com/rhysf/Synima
-3. Once the general structure of the data is revealed, **fetch_accnos.py** can be run to prepare a TXT file with FASTA headers.
+3. With the general structure of the data is revealed, **fetch_accnos.py** can be run to prepare a TXT file with FASTA headers.
 This list can be used at the final stage of Synima analysis with an -x option.
 Once Synima created a file with matches, the final step of visualization can be launched independently.

 ### GC-content
 **global_GC_content.py** can be used to calculate the distribution of coding sequences according to their GC-content and **refine_annotations_by_GCV.py** prepares four partial datasets.
 If use refine_annotations_by_GCV.py, please set the interquartile boundaries within the code.